jcoreio/react-router-drilldown/README.md

 Extra inline styles to add to the view wrapper elements.

+##### `innerViewWrapperStyle: Object`

+Extra inline styles to add to the inner div between the `viewStyle` div and your view content element.
+(The inner div was added to ensure perfect height animation.)

 ### `location: Location` (default: accessed from `withRouter`)

 If given, this location is used instead of the one from `withRouter`.